-Law related audio visual materials will be purchased at the request of faculty for curriculum and teaching purposes.
-These materials are currently located at the Sound and Moving Image Library at the Scott Library and can be searched through the library catalogue.
+Law-related audio-visual materials will be purchased at faculty's request for curriculum and teaching purposes.
+All new requests must be sent by completing this form available on the York University Libraries website.
+Some of these materials are currently located at the Sound and Moving Image Library at the Scott Library and can be searched using the library catalogue.